mantonionip/movie-nominator-app/README.md

+# <h1 align="center">Welcome to The Shoppies</h1>
 ![](docs/banner.png)

-# Welcome to The Shoppies
 [Live Demo](https://filminator.netlify.app/)

 ## Description:
-A film nomination web app for the Shoppies Awards; search for your favourite titles, select the top 5, and submit your nomination list.
+A film nomination web app for the Shoppies Awards allowing to search for your favourite films, select the top 5 title, and submit your nomination list.

 ## About The Project